ReDodge/Epitech-Project-Web/README.md

 ## Thanks To

-Thanks to Hugo Manginot (hugo.manginot@epitech.eu) for participating in the creation of the project, we formed a good team.
+Thanks to Gabin Neron (gabin.neron@epitech.eu) for participating in the creation of the project, we formed a good team.
-You can also contact me, in case of problems : gabin.neron@epitech.eu